RudraveerMandal/POGchain/docs/architecture.md

-Application owns a ledger-forming component, a p2p "overlay" component for connecting to peers and flooding messages between peers, a set-synchronization component for arriving at likely-in-sync candidate transaction sets, a transaction processing component for applying a consensus transaction set to the ledger, a crypto component for confirming signatures and hashing results, and a database component for persisting ledger changes.
+Application owns a ledger-forming component, a p2p "overlay" component for connecting to peers and flooding messages between peers, a set-synchronization component for arriving at likely-in-sync candidate transaction sets, a transaction processing component for applying a validation transaction set to the ledger, a crypto component for confirming signatures and hashing results, and a database component for persisting ledger changes.
 Two slightly-obscurely-named components are: